Pavla-vev/en-for-designers/06-storytelling/story.md

 I love the feeling when I start with idea in my head create and after I have project before me.
 My ideas happens reality.

 ## What do you believe in?
 What’s your design philosophy?
 I think that every logo, visual identity or other design must have story - What mean this?
 Why you did it ?
 This questions must be answer.
 I believe in simple and clear design.
 The hardest from this creative process is do original and clear symbol (for example logo) - When is it nice symbol without idea or meaning, so it wrong.
+Everything must have a reason.

 ## Who inspired/inspires you?
 Where does your inspiration come from?
 I don't know if it's possible to say who inspires me, because on Facebook groups, Instagram, Pinterest, ... is many wonderfuless arts.
 Maybe i have some favorite artist, who I check more time on social media.